Safety and Campus Conduct

 Want quick access to information about sexual assault policies, resources, and programs?
 Download the Reach Out app by searching for "Reach Out Editions" in the app store and select "University of Pennsylvania" as your school to have quick access to resources, policies, and prevention education.

-Reporting Concerns and Incidents
+Reporting & Responding to Concerns and Incidents

 Penn is committed to supporting students who experience unfair treatment, bias, harassment, or any form of violence, and to addressing these incidents.

 The University has a number of other applicable policies and procedures including a Policy Against Retaliation, Alcohol & Drug Policy, and Sexual Misconduct Policy.
-For a full list of University policies and regulations, visit www.upenn.edu/about/policies.

 The Restorative Practices @ Penn program helps Penn students who are involved in a personal dispute (for example, a relationship, house mate, or group conflict) resolve the conflict by using a variety of conflict resolution tools, including mediation.